Viewing this page on your device?

 We received some laces free in return for an honest review - I am impressed with them!

-If you are interested, head over to Tying Is A Snap to view their laces for themselves (I am not an affiliate for them).
+If you are interested, head over to Tying Is A Snap to view their laces for themselves.

 Once you have helped your child with some of the underlying skills that may be weak, hop on over to Ian’s Shoelace Site if you want photographed step by step instructions on the different methods.